Animal Liberation Orchestra: Signing to Brushfire (2006)

 That fall, Johnson offered to sign the band to his label Brushfire Records, which then re-released Fly Between Falls in 2006 with worldwide distribution.
-For the re-release, ALO recorded another live favorite, "Walls of Jericho", which was also included in Johnson's DVD release "Live at the Greek".
+For the re-release, ALO recorded another live favorite, "Walls of Jericho", which was also included in Johnson's DVD release Live at the Greek.

 In the spring of 2006, ALO and Matt Costa toured again with Jack Johnson, traveling internationally to England, France, Spain, Italy, Germany, Amsterdam and Japan.
 ALO also supported Johnson in Brazil.
 In June, ALO opened for Dave Matthews Band in upstate New York and North Carolina.
 On October 14, ALO sold out their first headlining concert at the venerated Fillmore Auditorium in San Francisco.
-Dubbed "The Abnormal Formal", the show encouraged funky flair and included supporting acts Mojow & the Vibration Army, Honeycut and Blue Turtle Seduction.
+Dubbed "The Abnormal Formal," the show encouraged funky flair and included supporting acts Mojow & the Vibration Army, Honeycut and Blue Turtle Seduction.
 Friends Brett Dennen and Jack Johnson also made guest appearances.
 ALO spent the rest of the year writing and recording music for their next album.
-They performed on New Year's Eve at Sea of Dreams in SF, then boarded a cruiseship to participate in the celebrated Jam Cruise Music Festival from January 2–7, 2007.
+They performed on New Year's Eve at Sea of Dreams in SF, then boarded a cruiseship to participate in the celebrated Jam Cruise from January 2–7, 2007.

 On May 1, 2007, ALO released their first album recorded for Brushfire Records, entitled "Roses & Clover".
 Consistent with their gradual transition from experimental college music to radio-friendly popular music, the band took a much more mainstream approach in the writing and preparation for this release.
 Recorded mostly live in a barn nestled in the foothills of Santa Barbara, the band took two weeks to work on about 40 songs that were in various stages of completion, many of which had not even been performed live.
 Eventually, ten songs were chosen for the final cut.
 These songs were all performed live at their album release show on May 5, 2007, at the Fillmore, which again was sold out.